In a nutshell

-- How accurate are the adjustments made in our analysis for self-reporting bias, partial vaccination, and all-cause mortality effects?
+- How accurate are the adjustments made in our analysis for self-reporting bias, vaccines with multiple doses, and all-cause mortality effects?
 The values we have used for these parameters are speculative and could meaningfully affect our cost-effectiveness estimate if altered.

 - How reliable are cause of death data, especially for deaths due to specific pathogens (e.g., pneumonia caused by S. pneumoniae)?

-- We've chosen to use a relatively simple cost-effectiveness model of the benefits of increased vaccination compared to some other models used in the literature.
+- We've chosen to use a relatively simple cost-effectiveness model106 of the benefits of increased vaccination compared to some other models used in the literature.
 It is possible our model leaves out key features or additional positive or negative effects that would substantially affect our cost-effectiveness estimate (e.g., disease transmission dynamics, herd immunity).
-We incorporate some such factors in the "Inclusion/Exclusion" section of our cost-effectiveness analysis, but only as very rough guesses.
+We incorporate some such factors in the "Adjustments for effects excluded from our core model" section of our cost-effectiveness analysis, but only as very rough guesses.107

 - How should we interpret the unexpected increase in control vaccination coverage observed from baseline to endline (see above) in the RCT?
 If this increase is driven by other vaccination promotion programs, those programs might "crowd out" New Incentives in the future.

 - How does New Incentives' program affect caregivers outside of the catchment of treatment clinics?

 - How would New Incentives' impact change if it were to scale up?

 In addition to effects on child mortality, we also model benefits of New Incentives' program occurring through: